Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 4. Implementing Low-Cost, High-Impact, and Replicable Solutions

-Another impactful change that Bach Suites Saigon has implemented is transitioning to a paperless operation.
-By eliminating the need to reprint directories or other materials annually or biannually, they have made significant cost savings.
+Another impactful change Bach Suites Saigon has implemented is transitioning to a paperless operation.
+They have made significant cost savings by eliminating the need to reprint directories or other materials annually or biannually.
 The adoption of QR codes throughout the hotel has been key in this transition, providing an easy and efficient way for guests to access information.

 5. Evaluating Sustainable Travel Packages: Affordability vs Fairness?